-Sedation is used during treatment to relieve patients from anxiety and help them relax in the dentist’s chair.
+At Dentistry for Life in Philadelphia sedation dentistry is used during treatment to relieve patients from anxiety and help them relax in the dentist's chair.
 The type of sedation administered for a particular treatment depends on the patient.
 Not all patients need sedation.
 Some of them may need a sedative for every treatment while few others may want it only for long procedures.
 For this reason, different types of sedatives are used in a practice.
-Sedatives are broadly classified as mild, moderate and deep sedatives, based on the strength of the agent and the patient’s ability to respond to stimulation.
+Sedatives are broadly classified as mild, moderate and deep sedatives, based on the strength of the agent and the patient's ability to respond to stimulation.

 While it's known colloquially as laughing gas, nitrous oxide doesn't actually make you laugh.
 Nitrous oxide has been used as a dental anesthetic since the mid-1800s.
 When inhaled, it helps patients achieve a relaxed state of mind.